IBM/tag-based-push-notifications/README.md

 $ mfpdev adapter deploy
 ```

-Note- If the server is not a default one, please mention the server name 'mfpdev adapter deploy command' in the command.
+Note: If the server is not a default one, please mention the server name `mfpdev adapter deploy command` in the command.

 Build and deploy `UserLogin` adapter as below.